-4.9.8 CRL issuance frequency
+4.9.7 CRL issuance frequency

 Every Certification Authority part of CERTSIGN issues different Certificate Revocation Lists.
 A new CRL is published in the Repository immediately after every certificate revocation, or within maximum one day.
 The CRL's availability period is of 48 hours and it is updated daily.
-The Certificate Revocation List (CRL) for CERTSIGN ROOT CA Authority is issued at least yearly under the condition that there are no certificate revocations of one of the subordinate CA authorities.
+The Certificate Revocation List (CRL) for CERTSIGN ROOT CA Authority is issued at least yearly under the condition that there are no certificate revocations of one of the Intermediate Certification Authorities.